W A R ADIKYRIE

 More photos of Kyrie (click on a thumbnail to enlarge)

-very astutely commented, "how many horses can wear two crappy, poorly
+commented, "how many horses can wear two crappy, poorly adjusted halters

-adjusted halters and STILL look so pretty headed?"
-Kyrie's quality
+and STILL look so pretty headed?"
+Kyrie's quality definitely came

 AC4H.

-A cute and funny video taken by Cindy Kingsboro, who fostered Kyrie
+A cute and funny video taken by Cindy Noll, who fostered Kyrie

 through her 3 week long quarantine at her farm in Manheim PA.
 Kyrie